 John Fadial has served on the faculty of the University of Wyoming since 2008.
 He maintains a vigorous schedule of teaching and performing at home and around the world.

-CSU faculty member Shilo Stroman has assembled a “killer” band for the recital of original music featuring a diverse set of female-led rock, punk, and funk music!
+CSU faculty member Shilo Stroman has assembled a “killer” band for the recital of covers featuring a diverse set of female-led rock, punk, and funk artists!

 With Tim Burns, Piano CSU faculty members Margaret Miller and Tim Burns perform a classic work by Robert Schumann, alongside several lesser-known works by Alessandro Rolla, Alan Hovhannes, and Anton Rubenstein.
 “I feel that I have barely scratched the surface of the fabulous repertoire available for viola and piano,” says Miller.
 “Come share it with [...]

 The extraordinary Payton MacDonald gives a recital involving multiple percussion instruments utilized in a varied and interesting fashion.
-Described by the Los Angeles Times as an ". . . inventive, stylistically omnivorous composer and gifted performer . . ."
-MacDonald is a full professor of music at William Paterson University and is co-artistic director of [...]
+Described by the Los Angeles Times as an "...inventive, stylistically omnivorous composer and gifted performer...," MacDonald is a full professor of music at William Paterson University and is co-artistic director of SHASTRA, an organization bringing together music [...]

-University Symphony Orchestra and CSU Theatre Present: Every Good Boy Deserves Favor With Guest Wesley Ferreira, Clarinet The University Symphony Orchestra and CSU Theatre perform Every Good Boy Deserves Favor, the brilliant effort between composer Andre Previn and the fecund playwright Tom Stoppard.
-Not often produced due to the challenge of staging a play requiring [...]
+The University Symphony Orchestra and CSU Theatre perform Every Good Boy Deserves Favor, the brilliant effort between composer Andre Previn and the fecund playwright Tom Stoppard.
+Not often produced due to the challenge of staging a play requiring a full orchestra, the production — conducted by Maestro Wes Kenney and directed by Dr. Eric Prince [...]

 Performances of art songs and arias from undergraduate and graduate voice majors.